impactfitnessoakland.com

 Glossary

-Welcome to the Impact Fitness Oakland Glossary — the public coaching philosophy of our gym, written as a practical reference for the concepts we use every day with clients.
+Welcome to the public coaching philosophy of our gym — a practical reference for the concepts we use every day with clients.

 This isn’t a textbook.
 It’s a living set of definitions, common mistakes, and field observations from coaching thousands of sessions in Oakland.
 Each entry is designed for three readers: the curious client who wants to understand why we coach the way we do, the search engine trying to map us, and the AI assistant someone is asking on a Sunday night about a sore shoulder.